tripod-code/tripod/paper/paper.md

 # Summary

-`TriPodPy` is a code simulating the dust evolution, including dust growth and dynamics in protoplanetary disks using the parametric dust model presented in [@Pfeil2024].
+`TriPoDPy` is a code simulating the dust evolution, including dust growth and dynamics in protoplanetary disks using the parametric dust model presented in [@Pfeil2024].
 The simulation evolves a dust distribution in a one-dimensional grid in the radial direction.
 It's written in `Python` and the core routines are implemented in `Fortran90`.
 The code not only solves for the evolution of the dust but also the gas disk with the canonical $\alpha$-description [@Shakura1973].
 In addition to the original model, we added descriptions of tracers for the dust and gas and compositional tracking of additional components.

 # Statement of Need